breaded-xyz/alphavec/README.md

 ## Usage

-### Considerations
+### Notes

-- Simulates cross‑margin with unlimited leverage and borrowing (no liquidations or margin calls).
+- Simulates cross‑margin (cash pooling) with unlimited leverage and borrowing (no liquidations or margin calls).
 - Orders execute at `order_prices` plus slippage and fees.
-- Funding applies per period using signed `funding_rates` and close notional.
+- Funding applies per period using signed `funding_rates`, +ve rate shorts earn, longs pay, and vice versa for a -ve rate.
-- NaNs in `order_prices` and `close_prices` imply the asset is not tradable that period; prices are carried forward for valuation.
+- NaNs in `order_prices` or `close_prices` imply the asset is not tradable that period.
+- NaNs in `funding_rates` are treated as 0, and funding is always 0 when `close_prices` is NaN.
 - Positions will always be closed if target weight is zero, regardless of minimum notional filter.
-- NaNs in `funding_rates` are treated as 0, and funding is always 0 when `close_prices` is NaN.

 ### Simulation

 `simulate()` runs a cross‑margin perpetual futures backtest from target portfolio weights.

-Inputs:
+Key inputs:
-- `weights`: pandas `DataFrame` or `Series` with a `DatetimeIndex`.
-Values are decimal target weights (1.0 = 100% notional).
+- `weights`: pandas `DataFrame` with a `DatetimeIndex` and columns for each asset.
+  Values are decimal percentage target weights (1.0 = 100% equity invested).
   Positive = long, negative = short.
-Weights may sum above 1 for leverage.
+Weights may sum greater than 1 at a time period for leverage.
 - `close_prices`, `order_prices`, `funding_rates` (optional): same shape/index/columns as `weights`.

 Returns: